 I became interested in the Connecticut Noyce MTL program to further my education.
 I especially found of interest the idea of furthering equity in the state of Connecticut by cooperating with teachers from various districts.

-I am in my ninth year of teaching at Davis Street Middle School.
-I love Math counts and the wonderful memories that it creates.
+After nine years of teaching at Davis Street Middle School in New Haven, I moved this year to West Haven High School.
+I love Math and the wonderful memories that it creates.
 I believe that building a strong mathematical foundation is the key to future generations’ success.

 I enjoy mathematics, music and the connections that they share.
 I believe that hockey is the coolest game on earth.
 In my free time I enjoy playing music and hockey.

 East Hartford High School, East Hartford, Connecticut

 I am in my 11th year teaching mathematics, with 10 years at East Hartford High School in East Hartford, Connecticut, where I am currently teaching.
 I also serve as the Senior Class Business Manager, TEAM Mentor, Assistant Cross Country Coach, and Origami Club Advisor.
 I have taught Algebra 1, Geometry, and PreCalculus.